LASIK Risks, Complications, Side Effects, Problems

 LASIK Complications

-Patients place their trust in LASIK surgeons to disclose risks and potential problems of the surgery.
-LASIK surgeons behave more like used car salesmen than physicians, talking up the benefits of the procedure while downplaying or concealing complications.
+Prospective LASIK patients place their trust in LASIK surgeons to disclose risks and potential problems of the surgery.
+LASIK surgeons behave more like used car salesmen than physicians, talking up the 'supposed' benefits of LASIK while downplaying or concealing complications.

 Villa et al: "Patients undergoing LASIK procedures display an increase of halo phenomena around lights in night vision conditions, even when the results of the surgery are considered entirely satisfactory according to current international standards of predictability, efficacy and safety."
 Source: Br J Ophthalmol.
 2007 Aug;91(8):1031-7.